-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the products:
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the bristles:

-- 1) originated from domestic and captive wild pigs in a CSF free country, zone or compartment and have been prepared in a processing establishment approved by the Veterinary Authority for export purposes; or - 2) have been processed in an establishment approved by the Veterinary Authority for export purposes so as to ensure the destruction of the CSFV, and that the necessary precautions were taken after processing to avoid contact of the product with any source of CSFV.
+- originated from domestic or captive wild pigs in a country, zone or compartment free from CSF and were processed in a facility approved by the Veterinary Authority for export purposes; or - 2) were processed in accordance with one of the processes in Article 15.2.25. in a facility approved by the Veterinary Authority for export purposes, and that appropriate precautions were taken after processing to avoid cross-contamination of the product with any source of CSFV.

-Recommendations for the importation of litter and manure
+Recommendations for the importation of litter and manure from pigs

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the products:
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the litter or manure:

-- 1) originated from domestic and captive wild pigs in a CSF free country, zone or compartment and have been prepared in a processing establishment approved by the Veterinary Authority for export purposes; or - 2) have been processed in an establishment approved by the Veterinary Authority for export purposes so as to ensure the destruction of the CSFV, and that the necessary precautions were taken after processing to avoid contact of the product with any source of CSFV.
+- 1) originated from domestic or captive wild pigs in a country, zone or compartment free from CSF and were processed in a facility approved by the Veterinary Authority for export purposes; or - 2) were processed in accordance with one of the procedures in Article 15.2.26. in a facility approved by the Veterinary Authority for export purposes, and that appropriate precautions were taken after processing to avoid cross-contamination of the product with any source of CSFV.

-Recommendations for the importation of skins and trophies
+Recommendations for the importation of skins and trophies from pigs

-Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the products:
+Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the skins or trophies:

-- 1) originated from domestic and captive wild pigs in a CSF free country, zone or compartment and have been prepared in a processing establishment approved by the Veterinary Authority for export purposes; or - 2) have been processed in an establishment approved by the Veterinary Authority for export purposes so as to ensure the destruction of the CSFV in accordance with one of the procedures referred to in Article 15.2.25., and that the necessary precautions were taken after processing to avoid contact of the product with any source of CSFV.
+- 1) originated from domestic or captive wild pigs in a country, zone or compartment free from CSF and were processed in a facility approved by the Veterinary Authority for export purposes; or - 2) were processed in accordance with one of the procedures in Article 15.2.27. in a facility approved by the Veterinary Authority for export purposes, and that appropriate precautions were taken after processing to avoid cross-contamination of the product with any source of CSFV.